 An emergency plan of action should be written and followed for each training site and/or activity.
 This plan should consider:

-Potential risks analyzed, and procedures planned
+Potential risks analyzed, and procedures planned.

-Minor incidents/first aid – who treats, determines procedures, i.e. first aid kit
+Minor incidents/first aid — who treats, determines procedures (e.g., first aid kit).

-Access to emergency medical treatment (telephone on site, phone numbers to call, transportation, etc.)
+Access to emergency medical treatment (telephone on site, phone numbers to call, transportation, etc.).

-Two-deep leadership (at least 2 adults on hand) who both know the plan and procedures in an emergency
+Two-deep leadership (at least two adults on hand) who both know the plan and procedures in an emergency.

-Natural disaster or catastrophe procedure (fire, tornado, lightning, etc.)
+Natural-disaster or catastrophe procedure (fire, tornado, lightning, etc.).

-A completed “Site Safety Information Sheet” should be completed for each site – see appendix
+A completed “Site Safety Information Sheet” should be completed for each site (see appendix).

 Incident Report

 The 4-H Event/Activity Incident Report should be completed for any incident.
-Incidents include, but are not limited to, illness, injury, lost/stolen valuables, accidents, property damage, safety, behavioral or other rule violations.
+Incidents include but are not limited to illness, injury, lost/stolen valuables, accidents, property damage, safety, behavioral or other rule violations.
 Other issues of concern may merit an Incident Report.
-All incidents should be reported to the County SESS Coordinator, the County Extension Office and the Extension Youth Program Specialist immediately.
-Incidents involving accidents/injury also require an insurance claim form.
-See procedures under “Accident Insurance”.
+All incidents should be reported to the County SESS Coordinator, the County Extension Office, and the Extension Youth Program Specialist immediately.
+Incidents involving accidents/injuries also require an insurance claim form.
+See procedures under “Accident Insurance.”
 The written report should be kept on file at the County Extension Office.
 Extension staff should take appropriate action and advise the State 4-H Office of the incident.
 See 4-H Form 3039D “Iowa 4-H Program Incident/Injury Form” appendix.

 Equipment and Resources